Robbie Williams: Football

+In January 2024, Williams was named president of Port Vale Football Club in Stoke-on-Trent.

 Musical theatre

-In 2018, it was announced that Williams and Guy Chambers would write the music and lyrics (with a book by Mark Ravenhill) for the stage musical adaptation of David Walliams children's book The Boy in the Dress for the Royal Shakespeare Company.
-The musical opened in November 2019 at the Royal Shakespeare Theatre, Stratford-upon-Avon where it ran for an 18-week season earning rave reviews from the critics and audiences.
+In 2018, it was announced that Williams and Guy Chambers would write the music and lyrics, with a book by Mark Ravenhill for the stage musical adaptation of David Walliams' children's book The Boy in the Dress for the Royal Shakespeare Company, directed by Gregory Doran.
+The musical opened in November 2019 at the Royal Shakespeare Theatre, Stratford-upon-Avon where it ran for an 18-week season, earning rave reviews from the critics and audiences.
+The musical had been planned to transfer to London's West End in autumn 2020, however due to the COVID-19 pandemic plans were postponed.